yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/add_user_overview.md

 ## 2. Different ways of adding users

 The platform provides different ways to add your users.
-You can add each user manually or leverage advanced features to quickly create your user base and maintain it in real-time.
+You can add each user manually or leverage advanced features to quickly create your user base and maintain it in real time.

 1. [Add individual users through User 360](/docs/platform_concepts/engagement/cdp/user_data/add_users).
 2. [Import users directly from a CSV](/docs/platform_concepts/engagement/cdp/user_data/import_users).